wassimkhelifi/sfu-exchange-project/README.md

 - For further reference on the schema, please view the 'database-schema.png' file.

+- Please make sure to pull from master.

+- The production deployment is set up with nginx and gunicorn.
+Please note that the app has not been thoroughly tested in a production setting so there may be bugs.
+As such, the development build is currently preferred.

 - A number of basic routes are set up in html/css with Boostrap enhancements to come later:

   - http://localhost:8080/ (Login)